fastn-community/business-card-old/feedback.md

 Below UI feedback received from AmitU.

-1. Change the CTA of the two buttons to "Create a site with business card" and "Add business card to your existing site".
+1. Change the CTA of the two buttons to "Create a site with business card" and "Add business card to your existing site". - Fixed
 2. The buttons are too low, they must be visible above the fold.
 > Right now above the fold (without scrolling) the end user buttons are hidden and link for contributors is shown.
 These buttons are priority, why are we hiding the button?
 3. In the built with icon, is there a space between -- and built-with?
 Use a better font